-Business entities, including small businesses, frequently purchase life insurance on key employees and owners.
-Recently, a court case in proved how important it is for businesses to keep track of their life insurance policies and ownership documentation in order.
+Businesses often purchase life insurance on key employees and owners.
+It is important for businesses to keep track of its life insurance policies and business ownership documentation in order.
 Unlike individually owned policies, business owned policies are affected through business ownership and shareholder changes, business dissolution, and other factors.
-In this case, during the 1970's a small business purchased a life insurance policy for its owner from MetLife Inc. The business was dissolved in 1975.
+For example, during the 1970's a small business purchased a life insurance policy for its owner through MetLife.
+The business was dissolved in 1975.
 In 2000, Metlife converted from a mutual insurer owned by its policyholders to a publicly traded company.
 This meant the policyholders were entitled to cash.
 In this case, it meant nearly $200,000.
-Since Metlife could not locate the business, the money was given to the State.
-The widow of the small business, now 80 years old, discovered the money was being held by the State and filed a claim.
-Her claim was denied because she could not provide adequate proof that she was indeed the owner of the policy and that the business had been dissolved.
+Since Metlife could not locate the dissolved business, the money was given to the State.
+The widow of the small business, then 80 years old, discovered the money was being held by the State and filed a claim.
+Her claim was denied because she could not provide adequate proof that she was indeed the owner of the policy.
 The claim was denied despite the widow showing documentation about the family's ownership and status as corporate officers of the dissolved corporation.
-A Court of Appeals agreed with the state.
+A Court of Appeals agreed with the State.
 However, the court did leave an opening for recovery by stating that historic shareholders may be allowed to recover the proceeds.
-The widow's attorney will continue to fight this case.